aquarat/raspicam-flow/README.md

  - Video recording functionality hasn't been "implemented".

 ## Installation
-You'll need to install NodeRed, either in the host OS or via Docker.
+You'll need to install Node-RED, either in the host OS or via Docker.
 If you go the docker route you'll need to follow various guides to allow camera access from within the container.

-Once NodeRed is installed, add the following external packages:
+Once Node-RED is installed, add the following external packages:

  - node-red-dashboard
  - node-red-node-base64